Metro service area

 • Avoid switching to mobile data mid-approval.

-• Close heavy background downloads.
+• Pause heavy background downloads.

 Home network checklist